Treaty of Waitangi: Bill of Rights

 Geoffrey Palmer argued that the treaty should be further incorporated as a part of the New Zealand constitution, to help improve relations between the Crown, Māori and other New Zealanders.
 The Fourth Labour Government's Bill of Rights White Paper proposed that the treaty be entrenched in the New Zealand Bill of Rights Act 1990.
 This proposal was never carried through to the legislation, with the attitude of many Māori towards it "suspicious, uneasy, doubtful or undecided".
 Many Māori were concerned that the proposal would relegate the treaty to a lesser position, and enable the electorate (who under the original Bill of Rights would be able to repeal certain sections by referendum) to remove the treaty from the Bill of Rights altogether.
 Geoffrey Palmer commented in 2013 that:

 We were obliged, due to Māori opposition, to drop the Treaty from the Bill of Rights.
 That was a great pity and it is a step that I advocate be taken still in the context of having a superior law Bill of Rights.

 During the 1990s there was broad agreement between major political parties that the settlement of historical claims was appropriate.
-Some disagreed however, and claims of a "Treaty of Waitangi Grievance Industry", which profits from making frivolous claims of violations of the Treaty of Waitangi, were made by a number of political figures in the late 1990s and early 2000s, including former National Party leader Don Brash in his 2004 "Orewa Speech".
-The "Principles of the Treaty of Waitangi Deletion Bill" was introduced in the New Zealand Parliament in 2005 as a private member's bill by New Zealand First MP Doug Woolerton.
+Some disagreed however, and claims of a "Treaty of Waitangi grievance industry", which profits from making frivolous claims of violations of the Treaty of Waitangi, were made by a number of political figures in the late 1990s and early 2000s, including former National Party leader Don Brash in his 2004 "Orewa Speech".
+In 2005, New Zealand First MP Doug Woolerton introduced the "Principles of the Treaty of Waitangi Deletion Bill" in the New Zealand Parliament as a private member's bill.
 Winston Peters, the 13th Deputy Prime Minister of New Zealand, and others supported the bill, which was designed to remove references to the treaty from New Zealand law.
 The bill failed to pass its second reading in November 2007.

 Public opinion

 In terms of public opinion, a study in 2008 found that among the 2,700 voting age New Zealanders surveyed, 37.4% wanted the treaty removed from New Zealand law, 19.7% were neutral, and 36.8% wanted the treaty kept in law; additionally, 39.7% agreed Māori deserved compensation, 15.7% were neutral, and 41.2% disagreed.
 In 2017, the same study found that among the 3,336 voting age New Zealanders surveyed, 32.99% wanted the treaty removed from New Zealand law, 14.45% were neutral and 42.58% disagreed, and 9.98% didn't know.

-Today, the treaty is still not specifically part of New Zealand domestic law, but has been adopted into various acts of parliament ad hoc.
+Today, the treaty is still not specifically part of New Zealand domestic law, but has been adopted into various Acts of Parliament ad hoc.
 It is nevertheless regarded as a founding document of New Zealand.

+A 2026 RNZ-Reid Research poll, found that 38% said the Treaty of Waitangi has too much influence over government decision making.
+The Poll also found that 34% said it was about the right amount, 16% said it had too little.
+11% said they don't know.